Ssscld/mke_scikit/README.md

 An Introductory Talk Concerning Python's Machine Learning Library http://scikit-learn.org/stable/

-A very special thank you goes to Jose Portilla, our awesome ML teacher on Udemy!
+A very special thank you goes to Jose Portilla; our awesome ML teacher on Udemy!

 https://www.linkedin.com/in/jmportilla